giovannellilab/subcarb/index.md

 layout: default
 ---

-# MSCA Subcarb project

-Welcome to the website for the Marie Skłodowska-Curie Actions Subcarb project.

 ## About the Project
 Despite containing the vast majority of carbon on the planet, the Earth’s subsurface represents a mostly uncharacterized frontier for biogeochemistry and microbial ecology.
 While carbon fixation at the Earth’s surface has been drawing a lot of attention for decades, subsurface carbon fixation remains poorly understood.